Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Conclusion

-Open directions of research include the study of mixed autonomy in larger and more complex traffic networks; studying different, more realistic, and regional objective functions; devising new reinforcement learning techniques for large-scale networked systems; studying scenarios with variable numbers of actors; incorporating advances in safe reinforcement learning; and incorporating multi-agent reinforcement learning for the study of multiple autonomous vehicles.
+Open directions of research include the study of mixed autonomy in larger and more complex traffic networks; studying different, more realistic, and regional objective functions; studying delayed vehicle models; devising new RL techniques for large-scale networked systems; studying scenarios with variable numbers of actors; incorporating advances in safe RL; and incorporating multi-agent RL for the study of variable numbers of autonomous vehicles.
 Another open direction is to study fundamental limitations of this methodology; in particular, 1) establishing when guarantees of global convergence, stability, robustness, and safety of classical approaches can not be achieved with deep RL, and 2) quantifying the effects of simulation model error or misspecification on training outcomes.
 We additionally plan to extend Flow with modules suitable for the study of other forms of automation in traffic, such as problems concerning traffic lights, road directionality, signage, roadway pricing, and infrastructure communication.
 Another interesting direction is whether an analogous design of reusable modules may be used for other robotics and transportation-related scenarios, such as for motion planning, navigation, ridesharing, and land use planning.